- Home/

 The easiest way to pack and move kitchen appliances also follows the same process outlined above, especially if they are small.
 Bigger appliances like refrigerators, stove tops, and washing machines may require additional steps such as heavy-duty cleaning and using appliance-specific tools.

 Corrugated paper boxes are frequently used to transport bulkier items like appliances, and electronics.
+In case they are small items, they are wrapped with packing paper and several are placed inside a box.

 Related articles